 It was also in the 50s when institutions realized how radios could be of great help to teaching and learning (Keegan, 2020).
 Back then, numerous radio programs broadcasted subjects such as religion, politics, current events, economics, and science.
 Radio, along with television, became a helpful tool in improving education up to the 60s and even World War II.

-Skinner’s GLIDER inspired the invention of the first computer-based training (CBT) program.
+And now we bring learning management system history into the timeline.
+Although the answer to the question of who invented e learning is unclear, Skinner’s GLIDER inspired the invention of the first computer-based training (CBT) program.
 Developers Daniel Alpert and Don Bitzer invented Programmed Logic for Automated Teaching Operations (PLATO) (Keegan, 2020).
 PLATO was only supposed to carry out computer-based education to improve student literacy, but it also became a backbone in modern multi-user computing.
 This program was also originally invented for University of Illinois students but ended up being used in schools all over the area.
-Prevailing for four decades, the program was able to experiment on the earliest forms of emails, message boards, and context-based assessment.
-In addition, PLATO inspired the elearning system Blackboard.
+Prevailing for four decades, the program was able to experiment with the earliest forms of emails, message boards, and context-based assessments.
+In addition, PLATO inspired the elearning system Blackboard, which marked a significant turning point in the history of online learning.

 In 1966, Stanford Psychology Professors Patrick Suppes and Richard Atkinson used computers to teach math and reading at Palo Alto elementary schools.
 At the same time, renowned Media Psychologist Bernard Luskin partnered with Stanford engineers and professors to introduce teaching machines to schools (Keegan, 2020).